 When planning your estate, one of the most important tools at your disposal is a trust—but not all trusts are created equal.

-Two of the most common types are revocable trusts and irrevocable trusts, and understanding the differences between them can help you make smarter decisions about protecting your assets, avoiding probate, and providing for your loved ones.
+Two of the most common types are revocable vs irrevocable trusts, and understanding the differences between them can help you make smarter decisions about protecting your assets, avoiding probate, and providing for your loved ones.

 In this guide, we’ll explain what each trust does, how they differ, and the advantages and disadvantages of both—so you can confidently choose what fits your estate planning goals.